Skip to main content

 Research and evidence supporting Youth Work

 In order to support better knowledge and understanding of current situation and needs of young people, the Youth Board of Cyprus established in 2020 the large-scale quantitative survey Youth-Barometer, described as well in section 1.6.
-The YouthBarometer collects, among others, the needs of young people and their satisfaction regarding specific aspects of their life.
-However, the first two editions of the Youth-Barometer, conducted within 2020, haven’t looked at issues related to youth work per se.
+The Youth Barometer collects, among others, the needs of young people and their satisfaction regarding specific aspects of their life.
+However, the Youth-Barometer editions that have been conducted since 2020, haven’t looked at issues related to youth work per se.

-There is no specific budget line in Youth Board’s budget dedicated to youth work.
+There is no specific budget line in Youth Board’s budget dedicated to research on youth work.
 The overall budget of research can be used for any kind of research in the field of youth, including youth work.

 Participative Youth Work